 We can use the Excel YEARFRAC function to extract the number of days between two dates as a fraction of a specified year.
 We will work through the process of using this function in the simple steps below.

 Figure 1: Result of the Excel YEARFRAC function

 =YEARFRAC(start_date, end_date, [basis])

-- If the dates you are using are not working, check whether they are entered as text and try inputting them with the DATE() function.
+- If the dates entered are returning with an error, check whether they are introduced as text and change your approach by entering them with the DATE() function.

 - If basis>0 or if basis <4 then YEARFRAC function will return error #NUM!

 Instant Connection to an Expert through our Excelchat Service